ui5-community/ui5-ecosystem-showcase/packages/ui5-tooling-modules/README.md

   &nbsp;
   > :warning: While this works great for any non-UI5 3rd party module, there are limitations for the consumption of UI5 modules from custom control 3rd party modules (NPM packages).
 The UI5 module names (used for `Object.extend(...)`, aggregation types, ...) are not rewritten and this may cause issues.
 UI5 assumes that the used module path (slash syntax) is matching the module name (dot syntax).
 This can lead to issues for `Object.isA(...)` checks, Renderer lookups (when not inlined or referenced by module), or for any other API which derives the module name from the module path or vice versa.

-- *removeScopePreceder*: `boolean`
+- *removeScopePrefix*: `boolean`
-  Removes the scope preceder `@` from the namespace/path of the 3rd party module when adding it to the namespace with the *addToNamespace* option.
+  Removes the scope prefix `@` from the namespace/path of the 3rd party module when adding it to the namespace with the *addToNamespace* option.

+- *providedDependencies*: `String<Array>`
+  An array of NPM package names which will be available in the development server via the middleware but will be ignored for the build process via the task.
+Provided dependencies are considered as being provided by the application runtime rather than it must be shipped with the current project.
+Provided dependencies will ignore any of the configurations above.

 ## Usage